linq2db/linq2db/Source/LinqToDB/Sql/Readme.md

 ## `Sql.ExpressionAttribute`

-There are times where you may wish to add a more custom Expression into the LINQ provider.
-Consider the example of NullIf: While you can often use an expression such as `(table.SomeProperty == someValue ? table.SomeProperty : null)`, this would typically become a `CASE` statemant, whereas some people may prefer being able to use the Database Server's Built in `NullIf` function via a call like `SqlExpr.NullIf(table.SomeProperty,someValue)`.
+There are times where you may wish to add a more custom expression into the LINQ provider.
+Consider the example of NullIf: While you can often use an expression such as `(table.SomeProperty == someValue ? table.SomeProperty : null)`, this would typically become a `CASE` statement, whereas some people may prefer being able to use the database server's built in `NullIf` function via a call like `SqlExpr.NullIf(table.SomeProperty,someValue)`.
 To do so, they merely would need to have a class such as this:

 ```
 using Linq2db;